benders5e/benders5e/waterbender.md

 The number of creatures you can control increases with your bloodbender level (waterbender level minus 5); at each level, you can control a number of creatures equal to half your bloodbender level, rounded down (minimum of 1).

 #### Greater Bloodbending
-At 11th level, your bloodbending control increases. ??
+At 11th level, your bloodbending control increases. ... (todo)

 <!--div style="height: 2em;">
 </div-->